marian-nmt/marian/vs/README.md

 ## Changes from the master branch
-This part gives more information on the changes done.
+This part gives more information on all changes done.

 1. __Fix Cuda error : Unsupported Visual Studio Version Error__
    See above for justification and fixes